aw1875/homeforwarder/README.md

 ## Building

-Pre-built binaries are not provided at this time (coming in the future though).
-To build Homeforwarder, you need to have [Zig][zig-link] installed.
+Pre-built binaries are available in the [releases][release-link] section.
+To build Homeforwarder from source, you need to have [Zig][zig-link] installed.
 This was built on Zig 0.14.0-dev but 0.13.0+ should work as well.
 Once you have Zig installed, you can clone the repository using `git clone <repo>` and then running the build script located in the scripts folder and passing in the desired architecture.
 Currently only `arm64` and `amd64` are supported.